-Māori experience low health status across a range of health and socio-economic statistics.
-They comprise over one-third of Northland’s total population, but 52 percent of the child and youth population, a key group for achieving long-term gains.
-Māori experience early onset of long-term conditions like cardiovascular disease and diabetes, and their life expectancy is about nine years less than non-Māori.
+Māori experience low health status across a range of health and socioeconomic statistics.
+They comprise over one-third of Northland’s total population, but 54 percent of the child and youth population, a key group for achieving long-term gains.
+Māori experience early onset of long-term conditions like cardiovascular disease and diabetes, and their life expectancy is about eight years less than non-Māori.

 Child and Youth